dojo/framework/src/widget-core/README.md

 By default the base widget class applies `id`, `classes` and `styles` from the widget's specified `state` (either by direct state injection or via an observable store).

+As a convenience, all event handlers are automatically bound to the widget instance, so state and other items on the instance can be easily accessed.

 #### Simple Widgets

 To create a basic widget `createWidgetBase` can be used directly by importing the class.